 In order to provide efficient access to Constellation District troop leaders, periodically the Council's online Merit Badge Counselor list for the district has been exported into a convenient spreadsheet.
-The link is provided below.
-It is password protected for privacy.
+Access is provided below.

 Contact Neal Oberholtzer, Constellation District Communication Director, for the password.
 Password will only be provided to Scout leaders.
 Scouts should contact their Scoutmaster for contact information.

 The following are instructions provided by COL Council if you choose to pursue full access to the online Merit Badge Counselor listings for all districts.

 The Cradle of Liberty Council Advancement Committee has been in the process of making the Merit Badge Counselor list available online, to help out Scoutmasters and other Troop leadership to easily provide accurate counselor information to their Scouts.

 We are pleased to share that this list is now accessible online, searchable by both district and badge.

 The publishing of this list is done in conjunction with the National Boy Scouts of America Policy, as listed in the BSA Guide to Advancement.
 You are receiving access to this database due to your position as either a Scoutmaster or Troop Committee Chair, and should only share it with the appropriate leaders within your Troop.

 “Give attention to protecting counselor privacy.
 Limit access to those who have merit badge–related responsibilities, such as advancement committee members and chairs, or unit leaders and selected assistants.
 Scouts should not have access.
 Their interaction with the Scoutmaster in obtaining approval to work on a badge, and obtaining a counselor’s name is an important part of the merit badge plan.”
 (220.127.116.11)